Perform sliding-window K-NN or PCA imputation on a numeric matrix whose columns are meaningfully ordered.

 A sorted numeric vector of length

-ncol(obj)giving the position of each column (e.g., genomic coordinates).
-Used to define sliding windows.- window_size
+ncol(obj)giving the position of each column, such as genomic coordinates.- window_size

 location.- overlap_size

 location.
 Must be less thanwindow_size.
-Default is0.
 Ignored whenflank = TRUE.- flank

 Logical.
 If

-Minimum number of columns a window must contain to be imputed.
-Windows smaller than this are not imputed.
+Integer.
+Minimum number of columns a window must contain to be considered for imputation.
+For non-dry runs, the selected

-Character.
-Vector of column names or integer vector of column indices specifying which columns to impute.
+Optional character or integer vector specifying columns to impute.
+If

 Logical.
 If

 Integer.
-Number of nearest neighbors for imputation.
-10 is a good starting point.
+Number of nearest neighbors to use for K-NN imputation.

 - cores